IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 workflow.
 That status can be granted afterwards by the network administrator if necessary.

-**Network Admin Level**

 To create an account at the **network admin level**, navigate to the Create Account page from the Options page:

 ``Network home page > Options page > Permissions tab > Users subtab > Create User link > Create Account page``

-Complete the required information denoted by the red asterisk and save.

-**Dataverse Admin Level**

-To create an account at the **Dataverse admin level**, navigate to your Permissions page from the Options page:

-``Dataverse home page > Options page > Permissions tab > Users subtab > Create User link > Create Account page``

-Complete the required information denoted by the red asterisk and save.

-**New User: Network Homepage**

-As a new user, to create an account at the **Dataverse Network homepage**, select "Create Account" at the top-right hand side of the page.

-Complete the required information denoted by the red asterisk and save.

-**New User: Dataverse Level**

-As a new user, to create an account at the **Dataverse level**, select "Create Account" at the top-right hand side of the page.
-Note: For Open Dataverses select "Create Account" in the orange box on the top right hand side of the page labelled: "OPEN DATAVERSE".

 Complete the required information denoted by the red asterisk and save.